ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Security Labels Retrieve
 ------------------------

-Example of how to retrieve all Security Labels belonging to the given owner:
+The following is an example of how to retrieve all Security Labels belonging to the given Owner:

 .. code:: javascript